 Emergency First Response and Rescue Diver Course

-Now you have done a few dives and learn't to dive then for many scuba divers the next step in their journey is to become a Rescue Diver.
-This course teaches you to be safer in the water, helps prevent problems occuring and how to deal with a problem should one happen.
-Most divers who completed this course agree that it is the most challanging yet rewarding dive course they have completed.
+Now you have done a few dives and learnt to dive then for many scuba divers the next step in their journey is to become a Rescue Diver.
+This course teaches you to be safer in the water, helps prevent problems occurring and how to deal with a problem should one happen.
+Most divers who completed this course agree that it is the most challenging yet rewarding dive course they have completed.